 County Durham Community Foundation connects local donors to community projects and groups as well as individuals and families in need.

 Derbyshire Environmental Trust manages and raises landfill funds for community and environmental projects.
-The Trust administers the Tarmac Landfill Communities Fund nationally and the Red Industries Landfill Communities Fund in parts of Staffordshire.
+The Trust administers the Tarmac Landfill Communities Fund nationally and the Walleys Quarry Community Fund in parts of Staffordshire.
 The Trust also has experience of managing other non-landfill grant funding and is always interested in potential opportunities to manage further landfill and other funding streams.

-EB Scotland is an approved body operating within the Scottish Landfill Communities Fund.
 EB Northern Ireland is a registered Environmental Body operating within the UK Landfill Communities Fund.
-Both companies are served by the same board members.

 Enovert Community Trust (formerly Cory Environmental Trust in Britain) is an environmental body which supports community and environmental projects.
 It awards grants under the terms of the Landfill Communities Fund to projects located within ten miles of an Enovert waste management facility, providing funding to a broad range of projects that have as big an impact on the community as possible.